There are so many resources that can help you with your lucid dreaming practice, but the sheer volume can be quite overwhelming.

 This book is practical, informative, and an absolute must-have for anyone pursuing lucid dreaming.

 2. Are You Dreaming?
 Exploring Lucid Dreams: A Comprehensive Guide by Daniel Love

 For a more updated and comprehensive manual on Lucid Dreaming, look no further than Daniel Love’s book.

 This book takes a very practical approach in guiding you through the steps to lucid dreaming.
-Covering the most up to date research, Love offers in-depth insight on the world of lucid dreaming.
+Covering the most up-to-date research, Love offers in-depth insight into the world of lucid dreaming.

 3. The Conscious Exploration of Dreaming by Janice E. Brooks

 Approaching lucid dreaming in a very scientific fashion, the 3 researchers of this book present a comprehensive understanding of how lucid dreaming works and why it’s important.

 Rather than focus on spiritual benefits, the authors take a very down-to-earth approach and present the material in a matter-of-fact way.